 The best person in the world of nutrition, for BJJ, MMA, or any sport is George Lockhart.
 He is the undisputed, undefeated nutrition champion of the world.
 With a roster of over 100 UFC fighters getting one-on-one time with him is next to impossible.
 Yet, if you get your hands on his “Nutrition And Weight Management System” you’ll be set for life.
 The amazing bundle of three DVDs and an E-book is everything you need to build the perfect BJJ physique.

 One thing many people fail to truly understand is how strong they need to be for Brazilian Jiu-Jitsu.
 The thing with strength is that it comes in many forms.
 Without getting overly technical, let’s just say that fro Jiu-Jitsu, all you need is to be strong enough for your weight class.
 And, in all honesty, strength without muscle is just not going to happen.
 So, the logical conclusion is that you need to make sure you have the most muscle possible for your weight class.

-What you also have to factor in our weight cuts. regardless of how lean you are, you’re still going to have to drop a few pounds to get into your weight class.
-While your BJJ diet should be all about getting you muscular, remember that the last 3-4 weeks before a competition are going to be about cutting excess weight, most of ti water weight.
-And, you are going to lose some muscle, so be ready for that oo. the trick here is, that even if you lose some muscle, you’ll keep your strength gains, provided you trained right.
+You also have to factor in our weight cuts. regardless of how lean you are, you’re still going to have to drop a few pounds to get into your weight class.
+While your BJJ diet should be all about getting you muscular, remember that the last 3-4 weeks before a competition are going to be about cutting excess weight, most of it water weight.
+And, you are going to lose some muscle, so be ready for that oo. the trick here is, that even if you lose some muscle, you’ll keep your strength gains, provided you train right.